Response to Sexual Assault and Harassment

 Students who violate this policy will be disciplined under the University’s Honor Code and may be prosecuted under Kentucky’s criminal statutes.
 Whether or not a criminal prosecution occurs, Spalding retains the right to proceed with disciplinary action at any time, and the University need not await the dispensation of any such criminal prosecution.
 Appropriate disciplinary action may include counseling, educational sanctions, disciplinary probation, suspension, expulsion, and referral to the proper law enforcement authorities for prosecution.

-In keeping with the university's committment to fostering a safe and compassionate environment the following positions have been designated as mandated reporters and are required to report any and all allegations of sexual misconduct, harassment or assult to the Dean of Students/Title IX Coordinator.
+In keeping with the university's commitment to fostering a safe and compassionate environment the following positions have been designated as mandated reporters and are required to report any and all allegations of sexual misconduct, harassment or assault to the Title IX Coordinator.

 Employees with a legal obligation or privilege of confidentiality (including health care providers, counselors, lawyers, and their associated staff) are not considered Mandated Reporters and are not required to report when the information is learned in the course of a confidential communication.